Skip to content

 1. Validates the tstoken signature

-2. Appends synthetic_id parameter to target URL
+2. Appends ts-ec parameter to target URL

 3. Issues 302 redirect to target (browser navigates directly)